nzilbb/labbcat-R/README.md

 name and start/end times, so results CSV files can be processed directy from R.

+## Building the package

+The package can be built using:
+`./build.sh`

+## Basic instructions

+`
+## connect to LaBB-CAT
+labbcat <- labbcat.instance("https://labbcat.canterbury.ac.nz/demo/", "demo", "demo")

+## Get the 5 seconds starting from 10s as a mono 22kHz file
+wav.file <- labbcat.getSoundFragment(labbcat, "AP2505_Nelson.eaf", 10.0, 15.0, 22050)
+`

+## Future plans

 Future releases will include:
  * *getTranscriptAttributes* - for retrieving given attributes of a given set of transcripts.